-If you are budgeting for a graduate assistantship, tuition remission must be listed in this category.
+If you are budgeting for a graduate assistantship, tuition and fees must be listed in this category.
 The stipend and associated fringes for the GA must be listed in Other Personnel and Fringe Benefits, respectively.
-See the "Budgeting for Students" section of this document for guidance.
-Round to the nearest whole dollar.
+If the GA will not work the full year/semester on the project, both the stipend/fringe and tuition/fees must be prorated appropriately.